FredericBlum/initial_lengthening/README.md

 Now you are in a folder full of R-Scripts.
 The first script `00_setup.R` includes a `groundhog`-call, which installs packages with the correct versions.
 Running this script will create a folder `R_groundhog` in the current working directory which includes those packages.
 It also includes calls to the other scripts.
 You can run all of them via the following command:

+TODO: Use bash or nothing as syntax highlighting for this block, but not R.

 ```R
 Rscript 00_setup.R
 ```